saksaikot/next-js-by-example/next-js-by-example..md

 ## 005. Next Head Component

 For every page there is title, description and other meta tags.
 Luckily there is a way in next-js that we can add these information inside our component, and next-js will automatically update it based on the page. the component is `Head`, we can add this anywhere to apply it to header.

+# 03 Styling

+## 001. Global styles

+We can simply add a css file into `_app.js` to import our css, we can also import as many css files we want. we simply styled the nav.